-Hopefully for you, your hospital will have some guidelines that your visitors will have to follow to ensure mom, dad, and baby's safety.
-For us, we learned about the visiting rules at our hospital's orientation (this was very beneficial for us).
+Hopefully, your hospital will have some guidelines that your visitors will have to follow to ensure mom, dad, and baby's safety.
+We learned about the visiting rules at our hospital's orientation.
+(This was very beneficial for us).

 At Jersey Shore Hospital, visiting hours were from 9am to 9pm and no children under a specified age were allowed into the maternity wing (unless sibling to the new baby).
-But even then, that was still a lot of time for people to just show up unannounced.
-And don't get me wrong, everyone always wants to see the new baby and shower them with love, but we also need to remember that it is important for the new mom to get her rest and for the family to start bonding.
+That was still a lot of time for people to just show up unannounced.
+Everyone always wants to see the new baby and shower them with love, but we also need to remember that it is important for the new mom to get her rest and for the family to start bonding.
 Below is a list of things to remember when your baby is due to arrive.

 Send a Mass Text

 Let everyone know that your sweet baby has arrived via text.
 Use a photo you've snapped and send a message with details of your baby to all who you will be expecting to visit.
 In the text be sure to let them know that you will reach out to them once you are ready for visitors.
 This sets a necessary boundary that you need a little time but that you are still going to welcome visitors.
 Those who will want to visit will probably send a text the following day to check up and you can invite or decline then.
 Our little guy was placed in the NICU which really limited visitors but that did not stop people from popping in on me unexpectedly.